Community remembers Sam Knopp, the student killed at a university dorm in Colorado

 Jordan now faces two counts of first-degree murder, with his court appearance scheduled for later today.

 Glen Whitehead, department chair for visual and performing arts at the university, said he worked with Knopp since his freshman year.
-Knopp was preparing for his final recital ahead of graduation in the spring.
+Knopp was a talented guitarist according to Whitehead and was preparing for his final recital ahead of graduation in the spring.

 "He was one of our best music majors," said Whitehead. "(He) was a real virtuoso."